-Sophomore guard Suzanne Gilreath scored 17 points in UW's last game and looks to continue that success tomorrow afternoon against Savannah State.Image By: Jon Yoon
+Sophomore guard Suzanne Gilreath scored 27 points in Wisconsin's victory.Image By: Jon Yoon

 With 3:22 left in the third quarter, the Wisconsin Badgers saw its 19-point first half lead diminished to just one.
 But through resilience and toughness, the Badgers (5-3) were able to bury the visiting La Salle Explorers (4-4) 71-60 for its third straight win.

 It was a quick turnaround for UW.
 After returning home to Madison Wednesday night after defeating the University of Pittsburgh on the road in the Big 10-ACC Challenge, the Badgers were not allowed to practice Thursday due to a mandatory off-day required by the NCAA.
 Thus, Wisconsin only had one day to prepare for the Explorers.

 Despite the unusual schedule, the Badgers came out strong, jumping out to a 21-9 lead at the end of the first quarter, shooting 50 percent from the field.